cbarber1984/JavaScript-Quiz/README.md

 - JavaScript

 ## What I Learned
-- Implementation of a progress bar
+- Manipulating the DOM in response to user input using JavaScript
-- What the nullish coalescing operator (??) is
+- Use of the nullish coalescing operator (??)
+- Use of the setInterval method